ConAltDelete/INF221TermPaper2021/README.md

 In the "**Code**" folder is containing primarily files with their own implementation of algorithms.
 The files has the file format of "\<algorithm + _ + limit/quirk\>.py".

+The python code used uses python 3.9 to use the `type hint`-feature for somewhat clearer code.

 ### TASK:

 "TASK" folder is to be ignored regarding the term paper as it only contains mandatory tasks not related to the paper.